 Quality oral health care is especially important for young children, not only because tooth decay is the most common chronic health problem among California’s children, but because tooth decay is the number one reason children are absent from kindergarten.1

-In March 2017, Sonoma County Department of Health Services Dental Health Program was selected as one of 15 FY 2017 grantees for the California Department of Health Services’ Dental Transformation Initiative (DTI) Domain 4: Local Dental Pilot Projects (LDPPs) program.
+In March 2017, Sonoma County Department of Health Services Dental Health Program was selected as one of 15 FY 2017 grantees for the California Department of Health Care Services’ Dental Transformation Initiative (DTI) Domain 4: Local Dental Pilot Projects (LDPPs) program.
 The grant will fund efforts to treat and prevent cavities in Sonoma County’s youngest Medi Cal-enrolled children over a four-year period.

 Through the County’s pilot program, Cavity-Free Sonoma, the County Department of Health Services’ Dental Health Program (DHP) will work in collaboration with the Sonoma County Dental Health Network and other partners to make progress towards the network’s overarching goal that 75% of local five year olds are cavity-free by 2020.2 Specifically, the pilot is oriented to achieve the Centers for Medicare and Medicaid Services (CMS) “Triple Aim” in dental health for Medi-Cal eligible children age 6 and under in Sonoma County: